oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

 3. Review the summary of the data in each table and the key columns identified by Data Science Agent.
 Also, review the explanation on how to use this data to solve business problems.

-    Data Science Agent lists the four tables - CLIENTS, CONTACTS, PAST_CAMPAIGNS, and PROSPECTS.
+    Data Science Agent lists the four tables - CLIENTS, CONTACTS, PAST_CAMPAIGNS, and PROSPECTS present in your schema.
 It provides a crisp summary of what data the table contains, and how it can be used to understand and solve a business problem.

     ![Prompt 1 response showing table summaries and key columns](images/t1-p1.png "Prompt 1 and response")